top of page

 Dedicated to healing.

-I work with adults, clergy, caregivers, and vocational helpers.
+We work with adults, caregivers, clergy, and vocational helpers.

-My approach is collaborative and grounded in proven, evidence-based methods.
-My aim isn't only to help you understand what you're carrying, but to help you actually heal — to feel steadier, function better, and live more fully.
+At Streams of Hope, our approach is collaborative and grounded in proven, evidence-based methods.
+Our aim isn't only to help you understand what you're carrying, but to help you actually heal — to feel steadier, function better, and live more fully.

 Specializations.

-Below are the areas I work in most often.
+Below are the most common areas we work in.
 But people are always more complicated than categories.
-If what you're carrying isn't named here, it still belongs in the room.
-Reach out, and we'll talk.
+If what you're carrying isn't named here, you still belong.
+Reach out.
+It can get better.

 Anxiety